Matawan, New Jersey: Geography

 According to the U.S. Census Bureau, the borough had a total area of 2.41 square miles (6.24 km2), including 2.27 square miles (5.87 km2) of land and 0.14 square miles (0.37 km2) of water (5.89%).
 The borough is at the northwest corner of Monmouth County and is the second-highest part of Monmouth County.

 Unincorporated communities, localities and place names located partially or completely within the borough include Freneau and Oak Shades.

-The borough borders Aberdeen Township and Marlboro Township in Monmouth County, as well as Old Bridge Township in Middlesex County.
+The borough borders Aberdeen Township and the Morganville section of Marlboro Township in Monmouth County, as well as Old Bridge Township in Middlesex County.
 Matawan divides Aberdeen Township into two non-contiguous sections, with a small wedge-shaped exclave on the township's southwest corner separated from the rest of the township by a portion of Matawan located on the opposite side of Route 79.